earthlab/earthlab.github.io/_drafts/course-materials/setup-r-rstudio/2016-12-08-setup-04-working-directory.md

 ## Setup Working Directory

 Now that we have the basics of good project structure out of the way, let's get our project setup.
-We are going to create an `Earth Analytics` working Directory where we will store data and files used in the class.
+We are going to create an `earth-analytics` working directory (or folder) where we will store data and files used in the class.

+<i class="fa fa-star"></i> **Data Tip** Working Directory vs Folder: You can think
+of a directory as a folder.
+However the term directory considers the relationship between that folder and the folders within it and around it (it's full path).
+{: .notice }

-Follow the steps below to create a working directory space AND a data Directory on your computer:
+Follow the steps below to create an `earth-analytics` working directory on your computer and then a data directory located within that working directory.

 * Navigate to the `Documents` directory on your computer.
 * In the directory, create a NEW DIRECTORY called `earth-analytics`.

-<i class="fa fa-star"></i> **Data Tip** Notice that we are creating a easy to read directory name.
-The name has
+<i class="fa fa-star"></i> **Data Tip** Notice that we are creating a easy to
-no spaces and uses all lower case to support machine reading down the road.
+read directory name.
+The name has no spaces and uses all lower case to support machine reading down the road.
 Sometimes this format of naming using dashes is referred to as a `slug`.
+{: .notice }

-* Next, open the earth-analytics directory and create a directory called `data`
+* Next, open the earth-analytics directory and create a directory within it called `data`

 > We will use the data directory to store the data that we download to use in
 > this course and in the tutorials hosted on this website.